Tel: +49 30 838 75 256

 In June 2018, I will talk about Open Science at the Volkswagen Foundation in Hannover (Germany).

-In April 2018, I will attend the WikiWorkshop2018 at The Web Conference 2018.
+In April 2018, I attended the WikiWorkshop2018 at The Web Conference 2018.
 With Eva Zangerle I present our position paper “Recommendation-Assisted Data Curation for Wikidata”.

 In April 2018, I gave a talk on “Human-Centered Data Science” at the annual meeting of the Section “Women and Computer Science” of the German Informatics Society.
 Further information in German is provided on the conference’s website.